Jamal Joseph: Career

 Upon his release from prison, he became a poet, an author, a playwright and director.
 He earned his BA summa cum laude from the University of Kansas while at Leavenworth.
 His first position after incarceration was at Touro College, in East Harlem.
 While there, he was instrumental in arranging historic graduation ceremonies at the Apollo Theatre, with a graduation address by Ossie Davis, preceded by a spectacular Graduation Procession down the middle of 125th Street.
 He is a full professor and former chair of Columbia University's Graduate Film Division and the artistic director of the New Heritage Theatre Group in Harlem.
 He has been featured on HBO's Def Poetry Jam, BET's American Gangster and on Tupac Shakur's The Rose That Grew from Concrete Volumes 1 and 2.
 He is the author of the interactive biography on Tupac Shakur, Tupac Shakur Legacy.

 Joseph was nominated for a 2008 Academy Award in the Best Song category for his contributions to the song "Raise It Up", performed by IMPACT Repertory Theatre and Jamia Nash in the 2007 film August Rush.

 His memoir Panther Baby was published in February 2012 by Algonquin Books.
 A television series based on the book is in development at Starz, to be directed by Gina Prince-Bythewood.

 Joseph is a co-founder of the Harlem Film Company with producer Cheryl Hill, which released the 2016 feature Chapter & Verse, which Joseph co-wrote and directed.
 The film was a New York Times Critics’ Pick.

-In 2023, Joseph was interviewed in the FX television documentary series Dear Mama, on which he was an executive producer.
+In 2023, Joseph was nominated for a Primetime Emmy Award for Outstanding Documentary or Nonfiction Series for his work as an Executive Producer of the FX television documentary series Dear Mama.
+In 2024, he won a Film Independent Spirit Award for Best New Non-Scripted or Documentary Series for Dear Mama.